 Refer to the documentation of the computer system if you are unsure how to perform a Ping command.
-Most computers running a networked version of Microsoft WindowsTM or UNIX allow a Ping to be performed by simply typing "ping <IP Address" at a command line prompt.
-Typically, the Ping program will respond by indicating that the remote IP Ping Ping
+Most computers running a networked version of Microsoft WindowsTM or UNIX allow a Ping to be performed by simply typing "ping <IP Address>" at a command line prompt.
+Typically, the Ping program will respond by indicating that the remote IP Address has responded in a certain amount of time or that no response was received.

 Some versions of Ping will continue running until you explicitly tell them to stop.
-If the program does not terminate on its own, type <Ctrl+C> to get the program to stop.
+If the program does not terminate on its own, type <CTRL + C> to get the program to stop.

-3. Telnet to the IQ 710.
+3. Telnet to the IQ 310.

-From the same computer used in the previous step, Telnet to the IQ 710 and verify that the Telnet session is properly opened (see DLP-012 for connecting to the IQ 710 using Telnet.)
-Once the Telnet session is established, press <Ctrl+L> to logout and close the session.
+From the same computer used in the previous step, Telnet to the IQ 310 and verify that the Telnet session is properly opened (see DLP-13 for connecting to the IQ 310 using Telnet.)
+Once the Telnet session is established, press <CTRL+ L> to logout and close the session.